How Long Does It Take to Get a Credit Card?

 Within 10 business days

-So, how long does it take to get a credit card in the mail?
 As you can see from the table above, the typical waiting times are often over a week long, often even up to two weeks.
 It depends on the issuer, your score is on the FICO scale, and the type of credit card you requested.
 If you want a replacement card, these timeframes are typically shorter, but, again, delivery times will depend on the provider.

 Furthermore, some providers allow for expedited shipping, and others don’t.
 For example, Chase offers to expedite the deliveries of both new and replacement cards.
 With Chase, you will likely get a card within the three-day timeframe this way.
 Barclays charges $15-$29 to expedite delivery, while Wells Fargo doesn’t provide the option to do so in the first place.

-What if you Don’t Get a Credit Card on Time?
+What if You Don’t Get a Credit Card on Time?

 If it’s been more than a few weeks and your credit card hasn’t arrived yet, it is time to contact the provider’s customer service.
 If you have decided to go with a bank as your card provider, you can visit the local branch and ask for a temporary card.